pacerclub/zebra/README.md

 > [!Note]
 > This document will be updated as the project develops.
+>
+> **Zebra** is the working codename for this project.
+The official name will be determined as the project progresses.

 ## 🧩 Technologies Used
 - **Backend (Server-side logic)**: Go